Gustav Gun

 Development of the Gustav Gun

-The German Army High Command (OKH) commissioned Krupp of Essen, Germany to destroy the fortifications located at the French Maginot Line in 1934.
+The German Army High Command (OKH) commissioned Krupp of Essen, Germany, to destroy the fortifications at the French Maginot Line in 1934.
 The requirements laid out were to create a gun capable of piercing one full meter of steel armor plate or seven meters of reinforced concrete beyond the range of French artillery.
-Dr. Eric Müller, a Krupp engineer, calculated that to meet the requirements of the OKH, it would take a shell with a caliber of approximately 80 cm, from a barrel 30 meters long, and weighing seven tons.
-Based on the required size of the weapon (a total weight of more than 1,000 tons), it would need to be supported on railway tracks to be mobile.
-The gun would only traverse in elevation with traversal being accomplished by moving the gun along curved sections of runway.
+Dr. Eric Müller, a Krupp engineer, calculated that to meet the requirements of the OKH, it would take a shell with a caliber of approximately 80 cm, from a barrel 30 meters long and weighing seven tons.
+Based on the required size of the weapon (total weight of more than 1,000 tons), it would need to be supported on railway tracks to be mobile.
+The gun would only traverse in elevation, with traversal being accomplished by moving the gun along curved sections of the runway.

-At this point development stalled until Adolf Hitler visited Essen in March 1936 and asked about the feasibility of the Gustav gun.
+At this point, development stalled until Adolf Hitler visited Essen in March 1936 and asked about the feasibility of the Gustav gun.
 After this trip, design work began on the 80cm model with plans completed in 1936 and approved.
-Construction of the gun started in the summer of 1937 with a number of technical challenges faced during the forging of large pieces of steel.
+Construction of the gun started in the summer of 1937, with several technical challenges faced during the forging of large pieces of steel.
 A test model was built in 1939 and successfully penetrated one meter of armor plating and seven feet of reinforced steel at the Hillersleben firing range.

 Gustav Gun History